conduktor/conduktor-docs/docs/platform/reference/terraform-reference.md

 ### Using short lived user credentials authentication

 This type of API Key have the permissions of the user who created it.
-It can only be generated from the CLI, and it only works for Local Users or LDAP users.
+It is forged at provider configuration using login API, and it only works for Local Users or LDAP users.
 Short-lived User API Keys will be valid for the same duration as the [Session Lifetime](/platform/get-started/configuration/user-authentication/session-lifetime/).
 **OIDC users can't be used here.**